eecs280staff/tutorials/docs/debugging_guide.md

 Have one example that shows all of these with a big of dialog on why they're useful and when to use them (and when not to!)

+TODO:
+- prefer continue
+- prefer step over
+- step in/step out (i.e. if you have a function as an argument)